1977 VFL grand final: Final quarter

-With North Melbourne holding a 25 point lead with over ten minutes remaining, Phil Manassa kicked a memorable goal to narrow the margin to 19 points.
+North extended its lead in the opening minute when the hard-running Schimmelbusch capped off a superb chain of handpasses (one of which he had given) by running into an open goal.
+With North Melbourne holding a 25-point lead with over ten minutes remaining, Manassa kicked a memorable goal to narrow the margin to 19 points.
 North Melbourne had just added a rushed behind to its score, and Gordon was unable to complete a high mark from the kick-in, but at ground level he was able to tap the ball into the path of oncoming teammate Manassa, who picked up the ball and ran with it down the members wing, taking three bounces, faking a handball to elude an oncoming North Melbourne defender, bouncing one more time before steadying and kicking a goal from angled drop punt from 45 metres, bringing the margin back to 19 points with more than ten minutes remaining.
-This goal has since been commemorated by the AFL by awarding the Phil Manassa Medal to the winner of each year's Goal of the Year.

-Manassa's goal kept Collingwood in the game, but they were not able to make up the difference.
+This goal has since been commemorated by the AFL, who award the Phil Manassa Medal to the winner of the annual Goal of the Year.
+Manassa's goal had kept Collingwood in the game, but they were not able to make up the difference.
 When the final siren sounded, North Melbourne won the grand final.